 The temperature sensor range that each sensor type can work at can hold vital information as to which sensor the customer is currently using.
 The usual maximum temperatures of sensors can be summarised as below, however it is not an absolute limit and individual designs can have other limitations.

 On top of that, a red and white wire will usually signify a resistance thermometer.
-American (ANSI) colour codes is another possibility and a summary can be found here
+American (ANSI) colour codes is another possibility.

 If there are 3 wires, two red and one white, it is almost certainly a 3 wire Resistance thermometer.
 A third wire could also be a sheath grounding wire, while the other two are a thermocouple.